fjhickernell/MCM-2025-Program/preprocess/README.md

 	- **NOTE**: S9, S13, S27, S19, S20 has only 3 speakers in each session.
 * [Special Session Abstracts](https://github.com/fjhickernell/MCM-2025-Program/blob/main/preprocess/input/special_session_abstracts.csv):
 	- Some values are empty in the last column, `Special Session Title`.
 Zexin's SS title was filled in manually by Fred.
 SC added the values for Chih-Li,Sung and Mao,Cai.
 Mao has a duplicate talk.
 It is deduplicated programmatically.
-	-  Some special sessions has only two speakers who have sent abstracts:  — <mark>Fred and Mikhail will send them reminders </mark>
+	- Some special sessions has only two speakers who have sent abstracts: — <mark>Fred and Mikhail will send them reminders</mark>
 		* Stochastic Optimization
 		* Recent Progress on Algorithmic Discrepancy Theory and Applications
 		* Recent Advances in Stochastic Gradient Descent
     - <mark>The special talk abstract of Shyam Mohan Subbiah Pillai has been overwritten by a session proposal.
 It seems to be a mistake.</mark>
 * [Contributed Talk Submissions](https://github.com/fjhickernell/MCM-2025-Program/blob/main/preprocess/input/contributed_talk_submissions.csv):
 	- <mark>Six talks are not assigned to a Technical Session</mark> in column `SESSION` or contain missing or unusual values like `ADD TO SHANE H. SESSION` and  `//` — <mark>Fred has asked Mikhail to handle these and also fill in column `Paid`</mark>.
 	- **NOTE**: T1, T8, and T9 has only 3 speakers in each session.
 	- SC programmatically filtered out rows with `Acceptance` == `Yes`.
-	- <mark>Sessions T12 and T3 have > 4 talks<mark>
+	- <mark>Sessions T12 and T3 have > 4 talks</mark>

 ### Missing Output Data

 - SessionList.csv
 	* Session IDs are created programmatically
 	* Chair names are missing — <mark>TODO fill in column `Chair` in Schedule by Chang-Han or program committee</mark>
 	* Room numbers are missing — DONE
 - Participants.csv
-  * Missing organizing committee members and scientific committee members — <mark>TODO </mark>
+	* Missing organizing committee members and scientific committee members — <mark>TODO</mark>
 	* Not sure how to get `PageNumber` — DONE.
-  * Student helpers — <mark>TODO </mark>
+	* Student helpers — <mark>TODO</mark>
 	* Paid registered participants who are not presenters/organizers — <mark>Fred will extract from Mail Chimp</mark>

 # Workflow

 ```mermaid
 flowchart TD